Subalgebras of Lie algebras. Example of sl(3,R) revisited: Subalgebras of

 \begin{corollary} Among the subalgebras of~$\mathfrak a_1$, the following are inequivalent with respect to the action of~${\rm SL}_3(\mathbb R)$:

-where $\varepsilon\in\{-1,1\}$, $\delta\in\{0,1\}$, $\kappa\geqslant0$, $\mu\in[-1,3]$, $\mu'\in[0,1]$ and $\gamma\in\mathbb R$. \end{corollary}
+where $\delta\in\{0,1\}$, $\kappa\geqslant0$, $\mu\in[-1,3]$, $\mu'\in[0,1]$ and $\gamma\in\mathbb R$. \end{corollary}

 \begin{proof} The proof of this corollary is the most computationally complicated part of this research.
 This is why for convenient cross-verification of the results we prepare the {\sf Sage} notebook following all the computations throughout the proof.
-This notebook can be found following the link: \href{https://github.com/zchapovsky/sage-notebooks/blob/main/notebooks/sl3_subalgebras_verification.ipynb}{sl3\_subalgebras\_verification}.
+For more details, see section Code availability.